Why Can’t the United States Reopen the Strait of Hormuz?

 Shahed drones pictured in Iran during the Sacred Defense Week military parade

-Losing a ship at sea is thus prohibitively expensive for their operators.
-To hedge against those risks, each voyage is insured.Typically, an operator can purchase insurance for a voyage at approximately 0.25% of the value of the ship, but those rates have increased significantly since the beginning of the conflict.
-Ultimately, it is the willingness of insurance companies to risk having to pay out claims that closes the strait.
-If the Iranians can hit a ship occasionally—it doesn’t even need to be constant—those insurance companies are going to demand exorbitant premiums to sell a policy.
-This is whyPresident Trump proposed U.S. government insurance to replace private insurance for freighters, a proposal which has no realistic chance of success and would merely move the cost of losses to the U.S. taxpayer.
+Losing a ship at sea is thus prohibitively expensive for its operator.
+To hedge against those risks, each voyage is insured.
+Before the onset of hostilities, an operator could purchase insurance for a voyage at approximately 0.25% of the value of the ship, but those rates have increased significantly since the beginning of the conflict.
+Ultimately, it is the unwillingness of insurance companies to risk having to pay out claims that closes the strait.
+If the Iranians can hit a ship occasionally—it does not need to be a constant threat—those insurance companies are going to demand exorbitant premiums to sell a policy.
+This is why President Trump proposed U.S. government insurance to replace private insurance for freighters, a proposal which has no realistic chance of success and would merely move the cost of losses to the U.S. taxpayer.
+Even if the U.S. navy can be deployed to the strait to protect tankers from Iranian attacks, just the threat will be enough to deter many commercial ships going through.

 A major intensification of U.S. military force in the Persian Gulf is unlikely to fundamentally change this calculus.
-Eliminating the Iranian military threat completely is difficult at best, and impossible at worst, and even an intermittent threat puts enormous pressure on shipping in the strait.
-Ultimately, resolving this crisis and restoring global economic activity to the prewar norm is going to require concessions to the Iranian regime.
+Eliminating the Iranian military threat completely is difficult at best and impossible at worst, and even an intermittent threat puts enormous pressure on shipping in the strait.
+Ultimately, resolving this crisis and restoring global economic activity to the prewar norm is going to require making concessions to the Iranian regime.

 All images sourced from Wikimedia Commons under Creative Commons 4.0 License